 4. sed delimiter breaks on passwords containing | The init container uses | as the sed delimiter — a password with | causes a parse error.
 Better fix: mount the Secret as a file and read it at startup, removing the init container entirely.

-All four are filed as PRs upstream.
-Adding a /healthz endpoint (lightweight, no SQLite query) is also on the list — using /api/slots for every readiness probe is unnecessarily expensive.
+At the time I wrote this, all four had already been filed upstream as PRs.
+Adding a /healthz endpoint (lightweight, no SQLite query) was also still on my list — using /api/slots for every readiness probe felt heavier than necessary.

 Roadmap#